 Tohoku

 Do you want to experience the charm of northern Japan without the crowds of Hokkaido and ever-so-slightly warmer winter temperatures?
-Head to Tohoku, which occupies the northern reaches of Honshu island.
-Tohoku includes cities like Aomori, which is famous for apple production, and Sendai, the gateway to quirky Tashirojima “cat island,” as well as interesting nature like volcanic Lake Towada, mysterious Oirase Stream, and Zao Onsen, whose trees become caked in snow during the winter months and turn into “snow monsters.”
+Head to Tohoku, which occupies the north of Honshu Island.
+Tohoku includes cities like Aomori, famous for apple production, and Sendai, the gateway to quirky Tashirojima, “cat island.”
+It also includes interesting nature like volcanic Lake Towada, the mysterious Oirase Stream, and Zao Onsen, whose trees become caked in snow during the winter months and turn into “snow monsters.”

 Things To Do In Tohoku